 Since I was a senior only one time I can't attest to how mild, medium, or hot and rowdy things got in years previous, but 1970 was to be a notable year for me, as I somehow overcame my crippling shyness and with Yamaha guitar in hand walked on stage with friend Gary Starin to play Simon & Garfunkel's "Scarborough Fair / Canticle."

 By that time, 1970, I had been playing guitar for maybe 3 or 4 years.
 Even some years earlier I found a box under my folk's bed in which was a plastic ukulele, a device I found fascinating in spite of the plinkety plank plunk of the strings.
 There was also a felt pick that must have been 3/8 inch in thickness, its inflexibility defeated its purpose.
-It wasn't too long after, my parents noticing my interest, gifted me with my first almost real guitar, a Harmony Stella acoustic steel string.
+It wasn't too long after, my parents noticing my interest, gifted me with my first almost real guitar, a Harmony Stella acoustic steel string, model 929.
 I remember drooling over those Harmony guitar catalogs and they must have confiscated one to see if there was anything inexpensive enough to get for me (a child number 3 of 8 kids) for the 1965 Christmas gifting, because one was soon in my hands.
 By the time of the Senior Swingout I had grown into a Yamaha acoustic, which I deluded myself into thinking it sounded just about as good as my younger brother Bill's Martin D-28 which he bought around the turn of 1970 for $350.00 - and which I bought from him around 1976 for the same price when he needed cash to go hitchhiking around the country.
 But I'm getting ahead of myself.

 My guitar heroes in the late '60's were the likes of Gordon Lightfoot, the aforementioned Simon & Garfunkel, and the Beatles, all whom I emulated, buying their music books and records, as well as Eric Clapton (seeing Cream in October of 1968 in Detroit was a highlight of my teen years), and Ian Anderson of Jethro Tull whose Thick as a Brick is to me the pinnacle of intelligent, artistic, and just downright gorgeous rock n' roll music.
 I felt so proud of myself as a 16-17 year old for figuring out the precise finger-picking of "Scarborough Fair / Canticle."
 Playing a record over and over and over (driving my Mom nuts, I'm sure, while Dad was away at work) slowing down the turntable a bit so I could pick out the notes, was my main method for learning a guitar piece.
 Then The Ventures - my real idols - developed their "Play Guitar with The Ventures" series of records which my brother Bill and I bought and I could pick up a few more tips!
 My Mom let me rent for a summer a Guild cherry red solid body electric guitar!
 It wasn't purchased.
 It was fun but I was an acoustic child at heart.
 My folks also let me rent a drum kit one summer, gluttons for punishment I suppose, bless their hearts!!!